 Why had he decided to come with her?

-He asked himself.
 Because it was dangerous.
-Silas was clearly a man capable of nastiness, and there were now questions over what happened to those who defied him.
+Silas was clearly a man capable of nastiness, and now there were questions over what had happened to those who defied him.

 Wade felt awkward.
 He felt that there were things he was supposed to say.
 Perhaps there were things expected of him.
 But it had been so long since he had been friends with anyone, let alone a woman, that he had forgotten what the etiquette was.